jeffpar/lonedissent/_pages/transcripts/README.md

 Advantages of the Oyez transcripts include: synchronization with the audio, live playback, searching and clipping functionality, and identification of previously unidentified Justices.
-So, while the Oyez transcripts must be considered "unofficial," they are easier to use and verify than even the Court's own transcripts.
+So, while the Oyez transcripts must be considered "unofficial," they are actually easier to use and verify than even the Court's own transcripts.

 Unfortunately, there are a few (extremely rare) caveats regarding the authenticity of transcripts derived from audio: instances where the recording equipment failed, and where the Court "edited" the audio recording before sending it to the National Archives